aws-powertools/powertools-lambda-python/docs/core/event_handler/_openapi_customization_operations.md

 <!-- markdownlint-disable MD041 MD043 -->

 Customize your API endpoints by adding metadata to endpoint definitions.
-This provides descriptive documentation for API consumers and gives extra instructions to the framework.

 Here's a breakdown of various customizable fields: